 - Divide the batter evenly between the prepared cake pans.
-I like to use a digital kitchen scale to weigh my pans and ensure they all have the same amount of batter.
-This guarantees the layers will bake up to be the same height.
+I like to use a digital kitchen scale to weigh my pans so that they all have the same amount of batter.
+This guarantees the layers will be the same height once baked.

-- Allow the pans to cool for 10 minutes, then run a small offset spatula around the perimeter of the pans to separate the cake layers from the pan.
+- Let the pans to cool for 10 minutes, then run a small offset spatula around the perimeter of the pans to separate the cake layers from the pan.

-- Place cake layers in the freezer for 45 minutes, to accelerate the cooling process.
+- Place the cake layers in the freezer for 45 minutes to accelerate the cooling process.
 Once the layers are fully cooled, carefully flip the pans and remove the layers from the pans.

 - Use a serrated knife to level the tops of the layers.
 If you're making these layers in advance, wrap and freeze the cake layers at this point.